Netflix/pollyjs/README.md

 Polly.JS is a standalone, framework agnostic, JavaScript library that enables recording, replaying, and stubbing HTTP interactions.

-By combining the ideas behind Ruby's [VCR](https://github.com/vcr/vcr) with a client side Express-like server, Polly taps into native browser implementations to record, replay, and stub network requests and responses –— allowing for mocking APIs with as little as one line of code.
+By combining the ideas behind Ruby's [VCR](https://github.com/vcr/vcr) with a client side Express-like server, Polly taps into native browser implementations to record, replay, and stub network requests and responses –— allowing for mocking APIs with as little as __one line of code__.

 > Interested in contributing, or just seeing Polly in action?
 Head over to [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to spin up the project!

 # Why Polly?

-With Polly added to your project, you receive:

 - ⚡️ Fetch & XHR Support
 - 🚀 Simple, Powerful, & Intuitive API
 - 💎 First Class Mocha & QUnit Test Helpers
 - 🔥 Intercept, Pass-Through, and Attach Events
 - 📼 Record to Disk or Local Storage
 - ⏰ Slow Down or Speed Up Time

 ## Getting Started